Curiosity in Eating Disorder Recovery.

 Whether this is if I eat x amount every day or if I eat x type of food or if I rest much more or if I aim to gain 10 kg in a week!!

 What will happen if I take a risk in recovery that my eating disorder really really screams at me not to?

-I have begun to see the recovery plan I am currently using as if it is an experiment… a scientific experiment if you like in which the plan is my method & I carry out the approach for a set period of time & then evaluate the outcomes.
+I have begun to see the more extreme recovery approach I am currently adopting as if it is an experiment… a scientific experiment if you like in which the plan is my method and I carry out the approach for a set period of time and then evaluate the outcomes.

-The method must not be diverted from & in carrying out the experiment, I am in charge of executing it & I am incredibly curious as to what the results might be!
+The method must not be diverted from and in carrying out the experiment, I am in charge of executing it and I am incredibly curious as to what the results might be!